Yuan, stocks rally as investors bet on imminent U.S.-China deal signing

 China has also pledged to buy an additional almost $80 billion of U.S. manufactured goods over the next two years, plus more than $50 billion extra in energy supplies, according to a source briefed on a trade deal.

-By afternoon the yuan was 0.3% firmer at 6.8740 per dollar, world stocks sat at a record high and the Japanese yen languished at an almost eight-month low.
+By afternoon the yuan was 0.3% firmer at 6.8740 per dollar, world stocks .MIWD00000PUS sat at a record high and the Japanese yen JPY= languished at an almost eight-month low.

-Futures pointed to a positive start to Europe’s trading day and for Wall Street to hold on to Monday’s record highs.
+Futures pointed to a positive start to Europe’s trading day STXEc1 and for Wall Street to hold on to Monday’s record highs ESc1.

 The moves come as a Chinese delegation arrived in Washington ahead of Wednesday’s signing of the Phase 1 trade agreement, seen as calming a dispute that has upended the world economy.